-The school doors open at 7:30 A.M.
-Bus students must use the east entrance to enter the building.
-Sixth, seventh and eighth grade students must use the east entrance to the school building.
-Upon entering the building, students must go to the gym holding area or any other designated place by morning supervision personnel, until the 8:10 A.M. bell.
-Students may enter the classroom area at this time.
-Class starts at 8:15 A.M.
-Anyone who has made arrangements to see a teacher before 8:10 should report to the supervision personnel.
+The school doors open at 7:55 A.M.
+ALL students (bus riders, walkers, and car riders) must use the east entrance to enter the building.
+Upon entering the building, students must go to the gym holding area.
+Only students who are eating breakfast may go to the cafeteria.
+At 8:15 A.M. students in the gym, and those done eating breakfast, will proceed to their 1st hour class.
+These 10 minutes will allow students to make sure they are prepared for the day.
+Class starts promptly at 8:25 A.M.
+Anyone who has made arrangements to see a teacher before 8:15 A.M. should report to the supervision personnel.

-School ends at 3:17 P.M., unless you have a scheduled practice or appointment with a staff member, you must leave the school grounds by 3:25 P.M.
+School ends at 3:25 P.M. unless you have a scheduled practice or appointment with a staff member.
+You must leave the school grounds by 3:30 P.M.
 All junior high bus students should leave through the east doors.
 All non-bus students may leave by the south (flag pole) doors.